William-Young-97/CV/README.md

 # **William Young**

-I am an eager student who is currently enrolled in the Makers coding bootcamp.
-I’ve built simple programs and performed quality learning for long durations.
-I’m looking to work with others on projects that bring value to people's lives.
-Currently, this means developing my skills and brainstorming ideas.
+I am an eager graduate from Makers coding bootcamp.
+I’ve built simple programs, in Ruby such as my bank tech test, through test driven development.
+I've also developed websites in team, such as my final project, which is an app to track your movies and books.
+This gave me experience working in agile teams, with sprints and deadlines.

 ## Skills

+### Can quickly learn technologies

+Makers has taught me how to be a self sufficient software engineer.
+This means that I feel confident in my ability yo quickly learn a new technology or language as required.
+For example, my final project involved learning Node.js, Javascript, Express, Sequelize, Postgres, CSS, Jest and Pupeeter.
+Though I'm not a specialist with any of these technologies, I am competent enough to see how they work, and put them together.

 ### Pressure management

 Previously, I worked in direct sales and had pressure to hit targets.
 To do this I had to think methodically about my process, and apply the correct amount of volume to see results.
 I have achieved seven door to door sales in a day, overcoming challenges such as constant rejection, poor weather conditions and daily time constraints.
 I have also competed at Judo on a national and international level.
-I have placed on the podium in many competitions, most notably winning a gold medal in the London open.
-I was able to do this by focusing on the task at hand, and using the pressure of winning, to keep myself moving into beneficial positions.

 ### Active listener

 Active listening is about listening closely to others and picking up on specifics.
 This means that you can adhere to their needs easier.
-This is important for sales as you can tailor benefits to the customer.
-This means I am good at following instructions precisely, which is important for programming.
-For example, I’ve had customers ask why they should use our service over another.
-I asked them about weaker areas of business and we concluded that we could help them with marketing on instagram.
-As a result I was able to gain a sale and a satisfied customer
+I find this very helpful in interpersonal situations, as it lessens conflict and improves teamwork.
+It's also useful for adhering to specific work objectives, such as designing a page in a certain way.

 ### Ruby

-I am currently learning Ruby and have built some simple applications with it.
-For example I have built a simple blackjack game.
-The main challenge, and learning objective, was applying the rules of abstraction.
-I initially built a working game, however, it failed the RSpec tests as the methods were not simple enough.
-I had tried to add too many functions to one method.
-I then spent an hour refactoring the code.
-The end result was a working game, with clear and concise code.
+I am very comfortable with Ruby, having built some a variety of projects with it.
+For example, I've built simple dice and blackjack games, whilst following the rules of OOP and TDD.
+I plan to do some more projects in Ruby, though I will soon be focusing my efforts more towards Javascript.

 ## Education

-### Makers Academy (28/06/21 - Current)
+### Makers Academy (28/06/21 - 17/09/21)

-* Enrolled on a highly selective coding coding course
+* Completed a highly selective coding coding course.
-* Learning how to think procedurally
+* Learnt how to OOP and structure projects.
-* Working within agile teams
+* Works well within teams.

 ### The University of Kent (01/09/15 - 15/06/18)